 David Hansen, Vice President of Compliance, NetDocuments

 This interactive session will highlight the key terms every legal department and law firm must include, as they navigate cloud contract negotiations.
-Whether its data privacy terms or business continuity terms, join our experts as they carry out a mock negotiation, showcasing best practices when trying to negotiate terms that work for your organization and clients.
+Whether its data privacy terms or business continuity terms, join our experts as they showcase best practices when trying to negotiate terms that work for your organization and clients.

 Lean is a collection of tools and methodologies directed at improving process efficiencies and reducing waste to deliver value.
 Law is a service, whether lawyers provide it in a firm or in-house.
 Like all services, opportunities for waste abound.
 Lean helps tackle those inefficient processes.